Institut d’Etudes Politiques de Paris (Sciences Po): Paris, France

 b.
 The Exchange Program

-Exchange students can visit Sciences Po Law School for either one semester, in accordance with Stanford Law School policies.
-Exchange students will be pay tuition to their home university.
+Exchange students may visit Sciences Po Law School for either one semester and will be pay tuition to their home university.
 Exchange students will be fully integrated within the Sciences Po student body and will be considered as part of the Sciences Po community.
 SLS students will earn credits towards their Stanford JD degree in accordance with Stanford Law School policies for converting credit for courses taken at a foreign law school.

 c.
 Academic Calendar